ismailmubarik/AWS-SAA-C02-Course/README.md

 - Public Cloud: using 1 public cloud such as AWS, Azure, Google Cloud.
 - Private Cloud: using on-premises real cloud.
 Must meet 5 requirements.
 Examples include AWS Outpost, Azure Stack, Anthos
 - Multi-Cloud: using more than 1 public cloud in one deployment.
 For example, deploying part of your system/web-application on say AWS and other on GCP.
 Another example is using a third-party application that provides single management window or "single pane of glass".
 This is not advisable as it abstracts away from invidual environments relying on lowest common feature set.
-So you lose makes each vendor unique.
+So you lose what makes each vendor unique.
 - Hybrid Cloud: using public and private clouds in one environment generally from the same vendor
   - This is **NOT** using Public Cloud and Legacy on-premises hardware.
   - Hybrid Networking: Public Cloud + Traditional On-premise Networking Infrastructure